 A careful reading of representative texts of the French theater designed to acquaint the student with the different genres of theater and to teach the student to read critically.
 Conducted in French.
-Prerequisite: FREN 308 with a minimum grade of C.

 FREN 421.
 French Film Seminar.
 4 Hours.

 A study of French film as an art form.
 Using a representative sample of films as 'texts,' the course considers narrative processes, representational modalities, and the language of film (cinematographic techniques and devices).
 Other topics of consideration may include the contrastive analysis of literary and cinematic fictions; the cinematic depiction of social and cultural realities (film as cultural mirror, film as propaganda); the historical development of a national film industry; and the director as auteur.
 Conducted in French.